netbymatt/ws4kp/README.md

 * "Flavors" are not present in this simulation.
 Flavors refer to the order of the weather information that was shown on the original units.
 Instead, the order of the displays has been fixed and a checkboxes can be used to turn on and off individual displays.
 The travel forecast has been defaulted to off so only local information shows for new users.

 ## Sharing a permalink (bookmarking)
 Selected displays, the forecast city and widescreen setting are sticky from one session to the next.
-However if you would like to share your exact configuration or bookmark it click the "Copy Permalink" near the bottom of the page.
-A URL will be copied to your clipboard with all of you selected displays and location.
+However if you would like to share your exact configuration or bookmark it click the "Copy Permalink" (or get "Get Parmalink") near the bottom of the page.
+A URL will be copied to your clipboard with all of you selected displays and location (or copy it from the page if your browser doesn't support clipboard transfers directly).
 You can then share this link or add it to your bookmarks.

 ## Kiosk mode
 Kiosk mode can be activated by a checkbox on the page.
 Note that there is no way out of kiosk mode (except refresh or closing the browser), and the play/pause and other controls will not be available.
 This is deliberate as a browser's kiosk mode it intended not to be exited or significantly modified.